carbon-language/carbon-lang/mlir/docs/ConversionToLLVMDialect.md

 ### C-compatible wrapper emission

 In practical cases, it may be desirable to have externally-facing functions with a single attribute corresponding to a MemRef argument.
 When interfacing with LLVM IR produced from C, the code needs to respect the corresponding calling convention.
 The conversion to the LLVM dialect provides an option to generate wrapper functions that take memref descriptors as pointers-to-struct compatible with data types produced by Clang when compiling C sources.
+The generation of such wrapper functions can additionally be controlled at a function granularity by setting the `llvm.emit_c_interface` unit attribute.

 More specifically, a memref argument is converted into a pointer-to-struct argument of type `{T*, T*, i64, i64[N], i64[N]}*` in the wrapper function, where